-According to the national Council on Undergraduate Research, undergraduate research is an inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.
+The mission of the Office of Undergraduate Research (OUR) is to promote, enhance, and expand undergraduate research opportunities at Virginia Tech.
+The Council on Undergraduate Research (CUR) defines undergraduate research as “… an inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline,” (CUR, 2014).